Naoru347/TeachingPortfolio/README.md

 - Share ideas for additional resources

 ## License
-[License details to be determined]
+All rights the author, Joshua M. Paiz (2025)
 ---
-*This portfolio is maintained by [Your Name] and represents an ongoing journey in computer science education.*
+*This portfolio is maintained by Joshua M. Paiz and represents an ongoing journey in computer science education.*